Monday, October 7, 2013

 This 20-tree fruity oasis is not your average urban orchard either.
 It is situated on a steep slope perfect for a swale to soak up rainwater.
 We really love putting our permaculture skills to work whenever the landscape allows.
 On this visit, we installed a new drip irrigation system to help the community easily keep up on watering, especially during the East Bay’s warmer (ahem) months.

-Planting Justice stepped in and set up a program to host work parties and alert neighbors when fruit is ripe and ready for the picking.
+And it gets even better.
+Since the school closed, our friends at Planting Justice stepped in and set up a program to host work parties and alert neighbors when fruit is ripe and ready for the picking.
 Planting Justice is a non-profit organization based in Oakland, CA dedicated to food justice, economic justice, and sustainable local food systems.

 They are the first organization of their kind to combine ecological training and urban food production with a grassroots door-to-door organizing model.
 They make sure that urban orchards grow deep roots in their local community.